angeris/ComputationalBounds-python/README.md

 # ComputationalBounds-python
-A Python implementation of "Computational Bounds for Photonic Design"
+A Python implementation of the paper [Computational Bounds for Photonic Design](https://arxiv.org/abs/1811.12936).